inlets/docs.inlets.dev/docs/tutorial/caddy-http-tunnel.md

 ## Start the inlets-pro client on your local side

-Downloads the inlets PRO client:
+Downloads the inlets Pro client:

 ```sh
 sudo inletsctl download